wwlib/qr-commander/README.md

 #### enabling qr-commander on Jibo
 - Jibo software version >= 2.0.0 is required
-- Used Jibo's menu to enable qr-commander
+- use Jibo's menu to enable qr-commander
-- Show qr-commander-generated codes to Jibo to give him things to say
+- show qr-commander-generated codes to Jibo to give him things to say

 #### codes